-The internet has been full of rumours and suggestions this morning, following rumours that Nintendo has opted to revive a once-officially cancelled game.
-We don't know at this stage whether that's true, but a look back at the Japanese company's history reveals no shortage of IP that could be dug out of the closet.
+Last year rumours swirled that Nintendo had opted to revive a once-officially cancelled game.
+We still don’t know whether the rumour was true, but a look back at the Japanese company’s history reveals no shortage of IP that could be dug out of the closet.

-But let's say Nintendo did want to bring a game back from the dead.
-Here's what they wouldd have to pick from.
+Let’s say Nintendo did want to bring a game back from the dead.
+Here’s what they would have to pick from.

 The range of cancelled Nintendo projects extends from the 3DS all the way back to the Famicom days.
 A lot of “cancelled” games did eventually end up seeing the light of day, albeit on a different platform to the one they were originally envisioned for.